Hi everyone, you can now use the Twitch Xbox App or Playstation Twitch integration to stream to Lightstream and then to Twitch.

 Making room for Playstation and other future possibilities.

 - You can now login to and stream with the Gamer Project with Twitch only

 What is it?

-The Lightstream DNS service allows your Xbox or Playstation to stream directly to Lightstream without the need for a capture card or additional software.
+The Lightstream DNS service allows your Playstation to stream directly to Lightstream without the need for a capture card or additional software.
 You are free to use our DNS service to redirect your stream through Lightstream.

 A simple flowchart of what is happening…

 What is DNS?
 Why do you need to change it?

 Put simply, DNS is the mechanism used for mapping a domain name (e.g. twitch.tv) to an IP (22.214.171.124).
 In other words, it helps resolve the question, “Where should my video go?”.
 We are changing the answer to that question and making the answer “Lightstream (126.96.36.199)”.